ProkopDivin/entity-enhance-classification/PIPELINE.md

 - Combines the pooled entity vector with the article vector when both are enabled.
 - Converts the resulting matrices into the legacy `EmbeddingDataset` format.

-The default entity pooling is `sum`, and the default article/entity combination method is `concat`.
+The default entity pooling is `mean`, and the default article/entity combination method is `concat`.

 ### 4. Cross-Validation